Fuller calculator: Multiplication and division

 The instrument operates on the principle that two pointers are set at an appropriate separation on the helical scale of the calculator.
 The relevant numbers are indexed by adjusting separately both the movable cylinder and the movable pointer.
 Since the scale is logarithmic the separation represents the ratio of the numbers.
 If the cylinder is then moved without altering the positions of the pointers, this same ratio applies between any other pair of numbers addressed.
 In other words, it is a logarithmic Gunter's scale wound into a helix with Gunter's compass points being provided by pointers A and B.

 To multiply two numbers, p and q, cylinder C is rotated and shifted until pointer A points to p and pointer B is then moved so B1 points to 100.
 Next, cylinder C is moved so B1 points to q.
 The product is then read from the pointer A. The decimal point is determined as with an ordinary slide rule.
-At the end of a calculation the slide rule is already positioned to continue with further multiplications (p × q × r ...).
+At the end of a calculation, the slide rule is already positioned to continue with further multiplications (p × q × r ...).

 To divide p by q, cylinder C is rotated and shifted until pointer A points to p, B1 is brought to q, cylinder C is moved to bring 100 to B1 and the quotient is read from pointer A. It turns out to be particularly efficient to alternate multiplication with division.
+After all, B1 points at 100 after a division, and this is also how multiplications start.